Updates and Errors, The Tech Contracts Handbook

 Subchapter II.M.5, “Limit on Indemnity Performance (as Opposed to Liability),” pp. 207-208

 The text overstates its case.
 It’s not guaranteed that a limit of liability (LoL) won’t apply to an indemnity against third party claims.
 Rather, it’s a risk, particularly related to the indemnitor’s duty to defend (as opposed to its duty to pay judgments or settlements).
 The outcome isn’t certain and depends on the laws of the jurisdiction and the specific terms of the indemnity and LoL.
-However, the remedy suggested remains valuable for the indemnitor, whether this LoL issue qualifies as a risk or a certainty.
-An indemnitor hoping to limit indemnity responsibility should add a clause limiting the cost of indemnity performance obligations, like the one on TCH3 page 208, in addition to the LoL.
+However, the remedy the text suggests remains valuable for the indemnitor, whether this LoL issue qualifies as a risk or a certainty.
+An indemnitor hoping to limit indemnity responsibility should add a clause limiting the cost of indemnity performance obligations, like the one on TCH3 page 208.

 Listed by chapter: